mglerner/IntroToBiophysics/README.md

  * [Physical Biology of the Cell, Second Edition][PBoC]
  * [The Molecules of Life][MolLife]

-[Nelson][BiolPhys] is a most definitely Physics book, but it's less math-intensive and more readable that many other Physics texts.
+[Nelson][BiolPhys] is a most definitely physics book, but it's less math-intensive and more readable that many other physics texts.

 Whichever we choose, we'll use the others as significant secondary resources.
 We'll use PBoC's